Stabilizing black-box model selection with the inflated argmax: Discussion

 Our experiments illustrate that, in addition to providing theoretical stability guarantees, our method outperforms \textit{ad hoc} procedures.
-Specifically, choosing the most frequently selected model across bags (i.e., argmax$\circ \tilde{\mathcal{A}}_{K,B}$) provides limited stability gains relative to an unstable base algorithm.
+Specifically, choosing the most frequently selected model across bags (i.e., argmax$ \ \circ \ \tilde{\mathcal{A}}_{K,B}$) provides limited stability gains relative to an unstable base algorithm.
 Selecting the top-$k$ models across bags enhances stability but is not adaptive to the underlying empirical uncertainty of the model selection process; $k$ models will always be returned to the user.
 Choosing the returned model based on marginal inclusion probabilities (ip$_\tau$) of individual covariates is limited to covariate stability tasks and presents hyperparameter selection challenges (i.e., how to select $\tau$).
 In contrast, the inflated argmax \textit{adapts} to the number of models returned based on the underlying uncertainty, provides an approach for empirically protecting against a worst-case instability, and provides competitive utility-weighted accuracies (i.e., returns the correct model in the smallest possible $\hat M$).
-Our framework provides multiple opportunities for further investigation, including exploring the interplay of stable model selection and identifiability, as well as stabilizing model selection without bagging, therefore reducing computation.